-Root Beer Floats – the ultimate summer treat!
-There’s nothing better than this old fashioned soda-fountain classic made with homemade ice cream and ice cold, bubbly root beer to bring back special childhood memories.
+How to Build the Ultimate Root Beer Float – the very best summer treat!
+There’s nothing more refreshing than this old fashioned soda-fountain classic made with creamy homemade ice cream and ice cold, bubbly root beer to bring back special childhood memories.

 3 Tips for Making the Ultimate Root Beer Float